byronka/minum/README.md

 To demonstrate [the results](https://hasen.substack.com/p/the-stupid-programmer-manifesto) of [following](docs/parable_two_programmers.md) the [programming](https://en.wikipedia.org/wiki/Extreme_programming) [technique](https://web.stanford.edu/~ouster/cgi-bin/book.php) I offer to colleagues and clients.
 Built using [test-driven development](http://wiki.c2.com/?TestDrivenDevelopment).

-I benefit from several aspects:
+Developers benefit from several aspects:

 - The code is [minimalistic](docs/size_comparisons.md) on purpose.
 It does not handle every imaginable case, but it empowers developers to [modify the code](https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to).
 There